pimcore/advanced-object-search/README.md

 ## Upgrade Notes

 ### Upgrade to v3.0.0
-- Reinstall of Bundle might be necessary - due to switch to MigrationInstaller
+- Reinstall of Bundle might be necessary - due to switch to MigrationInstaller.
-- Update ES mapping and reindex is necessary - run commands `advanced-object-search:update-mapping` and `advanced-object-search:re-index`
+- Update ES mapping and reindex is necessary - run commands `advanced-object-search:update-mapping` and `advanced-object-search:re-index`.

 ### Upgrade to v4.0.0
 - Removed BC Layer for old configuration file.
 Configuration now only in symfony configuration tree.